xullnn/ls_pull_over_push/170/readme.md

 end
 ```

-Why after we performing `get last_response["Location"]` the `:sigin_in_as` request session remains？
+Why after we performing `get last_response["Location"]` the `:sigin_in_as` request session remains?

-Unlike the example above the session data about `:sign_in_as` will only be deteled when signout or delete it manually, so it will retain until then.
+Unlike the example above the session data about `:sign_in_as` will only be deleted when sign out or delete it manually, so it will retain until then.

 What if we add more requests in between: